 - Medium Awareness: Bizarrely obtained by son-in-law Doug in the final season.
 In one episode, he spends whatever screen time he has being the Fourth Wall Observer.
 He is suddenly fully aware of when the camera is on him, that their food is from brands that don't exist, convenient plot elements, censors, the laugh tracks, that all the rooms have only three walls and there is no such thing as a second floor.
 He is even unfortunate enough to catch a glimpse of one of the mics.
 Needless to say all the other characters think he's a little off his rocker.

 - The Other Darrin: Four different actresses played Ally.
 In order: Krysten Ritter, Laura Clery, Lindsay Broad, and Kate "Oates" Micucci, with Clery, Broad and Micucci all sharing the role at the same time due to Out of Order.
-Doug sees the change to Ally 4 during his Medium Awareness.
+In-Universe, Doug sees the change to Ally 4 during his Medium Awareness.
 He becomes ok with it only after he realizes Ally 4 is friskier.

 - Out of Order: Big time.
 After the show was pulled early in season three, producer Sony Pictures Television kept producing episodes as if it was still on the air.
 The eighth episode of that season didn't see air until it kicked off a Christmas night marathon in 2009, fourteen months after the seventh episode and two months after the first three episodes of season four had already reached the air.
 Once the show landed in the 7pm Sunday timeslot in February 2010, most weeks featured season three and season four episodes airing back-to-back until the timeslot was scaled back to a half-hour in April.
 And then the series finale by production order was followed up by the last three episodes made for season three.
 And since the show was retooled in both season three and season four, the differences between these episodes are blatantly obvious (for example, all season three episodes include J.B.
 Smoove as Kenny, a grown man who was first met Eddie after Eddie was inexplicably assigned to be his Big Brother mentor.
 He was written out in season four in favor of promoting Doug and a recast Ally to series regulars).